 Your normal working hours should be set out in your employment contract.
 Unless you opt out, the Working Time Regulations in the UK state that you should not be required to work more than 48 hours per week.
 Some job sectors which have their own special rules which mean workers can work longer hours.

-Even if you do not have a written contract, you must be given written terms and conditions of your working patterns, including the number of hours, within 2 months of starting work.
+Even if you do not have a written contract, you must be given written terms and conditions of your working patterns.
+This includes the number of contracted hours, within 2 months of starting work.

-The 48 Hour Week
+The 48 Hour Working Week

-Your average working hours are calculated over a 17 week period so you can work more than 48 hours in a particular week as long as the average is 48 hours or less over the 17 week period.
+Your average working hours are calculated over a 17 week period.
+That means you can work more than 48 hours in a week as long as the average is 48 hours or less over the 17 week period.

 What Counts as Work?

 In addition to carrying out your normal duties, your working week includes: